jgipson360/jira-langchain/README.md

 ```
 We need to clean up the kitchen and organize everything.

-First, we should deal with the pest control issue in the pantry.
+First, we should deal with the organization issue in the pantry.
-This involves removing all items, treating the area, and then restocking.
+This involves removing all items, cleaning the area, and then restocking.

 Then we need to deep clean all surfaces including:
 - Countertops and backsplash